stevehoover/conversion-to-TLV/README.md

 - `models.json` lists all available models and highlights a curated subset for quicker access.

 Within the interface, users can list all models or filter to just the important ones for easier navigation.

+## Use

+To convert code, create a directory.
+We're currently recommending this live in a different repo.
+Run `convert.py` from there.

 ## Contributing